MP Estate Planning UK

 asset protection trust apt

-Establishing a trust in the UK is a prudent step towards protecting your family’s future and ensuring that your assets are distributed according to your wishes.
+Establishing a trust in the UK is one of the most effective steps you can take towards protecting your family’s future and ensuring that your assets pass to your loved ones — not to HMRC, creditors, local authority care assessors, or an ex-spouse’s divorce solicitor.

-We understand that securing your family’s financial well-being is a top priority.
-An Asset Protection Trust (APT) can provide peace of mind by safeguarding your wealth and ensuring that it is passed down to your loved ones as intended.
+At MP Estate Planning, we understand that securing your family’s financial well-being is a top priority.
+An Asset Protection Trust (APT) — specifically, an irrevocable discretionary lifetime trust — can provide genuine peace of mind by safeguarding your wealth and ensuring it reaches the people you choose, in the way you choose.

 Key Takeaways

-• A well-planned estate can help protect your family’s assets for generations to come.
+• England invented trust law over 800 years ago.
+A well-planned discretionary trust can protect your family’s assets for up to 125 years.

 Understanding Asset Protection Trusts